 Bear in mind too that when you take a payment break from any kind of debt repayments, you’ll continue to be charged interest on your balance.
 If you’re going to struggle to repay this debt, your credit score could be affected, making it harder for you to take out credit in the future.

 If you feel like your debts are spiralling out of control, it’s vital that you seek help as soon as possible.
 Contact your lenders and let them know you’re finding it difficult to pay back what you owe – they might be able to arrange a more affordable repayment plan with you.
 You may also be able to reduce your other outgoings so that you can pay back your debts.
 Learn how to cut costs here.

 If you need further help, get in touch with one of the charities specialising in free debt advice.
 These include StepChange, National Debtline and the Debt Advice Foundation.
 You can find out about your options if you’re in serious debt here.

 Do you check your credit score regularly or are you worried that yours isn’t up to scratch and could affect your ability to borrow?
 If so, we’d be interested in hearing from you.
-You can get in touch at [email protected] or leave a comment below.
+You can join the money conversation on the Rest Less community or leave a comment below.